 Acquired Book By: Originally my path crossed with Ms Quintana whilst I participated on the blog tour (via Cedar Fort Publishing & Media) for her debut novel “Eruption” wherein I found a compelling and tightly written technothriller with a heap of heart and suspense!
 After the blog tour, the author and I kept in touch as I was most curious about a potential sequel and I had hoped to feature her on my blog with an interview.
 Fast forward, Ms Quintana has since established her own publishing company (Pink Umbrella Books) and invited me to join the excitement of her duology sequel “Reclamation”.
 Quite overjoyed to learn what became of Jace Vega, I instantly agreed!

-I received a complimentary copy of “Turning the Tide” from ChocLit in exchange for an honest review!
+I received a complimentary copy of “Reclamation” direct from the publisher Pink Umbrella Books in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Source: Direct from Publisher

 Sequel to Eruption, A Technothriller Exploring the Power of Foreknowledge and the Dangers of Technology Dependence.

 When Jace Vega wakes up three years after the eruption of Mount Hood, her life is in turmoil.
 The future seems to match the images on the tablet, but Corey is missing, and nothing about her relationship with Damien feels right.

 As Victor Trent continues to amass power, using information terrorism to make the world dependent on Omnibus technology and his private military force, Omnibus Global Security, Jace knows she doesn’t have much time if she’s going to stop him.